 Before anyone gets all up in arms and wants to call CPS on me, let me explain.

 Guess what?
-In both cases, the parents made their points and the kids responded.
+In both cases, the parents made their points and the kids responded with better behavior.
 Isn’t that ultimately what punishment is supposed to do…?
 Correct the behavior…?

 Sometimes the punishment/deterrent really needs to fit the crime.
 I don’t know about you, but each of my kids responds differently to punishments.
 There is no cookie cutter solution to parenting.
 For example, when Conner was younger (probably about 9 or 10) and he needed to be disciplined, we would start small and would have to expand the punishment with each infraction.